Building Vecino Feliz's Tool-Sharing Concept Through Validated User Experience Design

 Eduardo needs someone to lend or rent him tools because he wants to make repairs to his home without spending money on tools he’ll only use occasionally.

-Neighbor who borrows or rents
+For the neighbour who borrows or rents

 Sign up with contact and payment details.